MatthewNice/MatthewNice.github.io/README.md

 # Website
-Tony Lian's personal website served at [https://tonylian.com](https://tonylian.com).
+Matt Nice's personal website served at <https://MatthewNice.github.io>.
 This is a remodel of a previous website in LaTeX-style.

 ## LICENSE
 Fonts and libraries have their own license.
 Other than that, this website uses MIT License.